European Union Policies 2105-PP-L-D2POUE

 3) giving a presentation and delivering a paper to the class based on the recommended literature on a strictly defined topic.

-An excellent grade for the classes raises the exam grade by one grade, provided that the student has obtained the minimum number of points (51%) required to pass the exam.
+A good grade for the classes raises the exam grade by one level, provided that the student has obtained the minimum number of points (51%) required to pass the exam.

 The written exam is held during the exam session.